skalyaanamoorthy/thermostability-transfer/README.md

 `cd thermostability-transfer`

-If you do not have root permissions (ability to sudo) you should use conda.
+If you do not have root permissions (ability to sudo) you should use conda, as it will make future steps faster and easier.
 Otherwise you can use VirtualEnv.

+To install with conda, you might need to `module load anaconda` and/or `module load python` first:

+`conda create --name pslm python=3.8`

+`conda activate pslm`

-Make a new virual environment (tested with Python=3.8+).
+**If you don't have conda and/or don't have root permissions: Make a new virual environment instead (tested with Python=3.8).
 On a cluster, you might need to `module load python` first:

 `virtualenv pslm`

 `source pslm/bin/activate`

-OR use conda, you might need to `module load anaconda` and/or `module load python` first:

-`conda create --name pslm python=3.8`

-`conda activate pslm`

 On the ComputeCanada cluster, you will have to comment out arrow dependency and load the module instead with `module load arrow`.